DanielCalvo/studies/Book_notes/sre/00_Summary.md

 - Strange chapter.
 Goes over weekly "production update" meetings (going over the state of currently managed services.
 Could work outside google, but could also be wasteful and have low attendance)
 - Then goes over a tool they developed which... doesn't seem to relate much to the topic at hand.
 Not a very good chapter

-## CHAPTER 32 - ENGANGEMENT MODELLLELELEL
+## CHAPTER 32 - Evolving The SRE Engagement Model MODELLLELELEL
+- Do a proper summary!
 - Great chapter with some great ideas.
-Do a proper summary!

 ## Chapter 33 - Lessons Learned from Other Industries
+- Do a proper summary!
 - Interesting, varied chapter.
 Goes over decision making processes, postmortems and when runbooks make sense (only if your systems don't change too fast)